Chivalrous Mohism and Philosopher Mozi

 Main Reasons for the Vanishing of Mohism

-Mohists came from civilians and always represented ordinary people’s interests.
 They strongly believed in their faith and dedicated their lives to protecting the weak ones.

-Great Philosopher Mozi
+The Great Philosopher Mozi

 He was a great philosopher, scientist, logician, strategist, ideologist, and educationist with high moral values.

-He was the only great philosopher in ancient Chinese history that came from a civilian family and represented the interests of ordinary people.
-Besides, he was also an exceptional, righteous pacifist and a true hero.
+He was the only great philosopher in ancient Chinese history who came from a civilian family and represented the interests of ordinary people.

 Early Life and Study Experiences of Mozi